khandmo/resume_projects/DESIGN.md

 #### main

-Parses and verifies command line arguments and then calls message_loop() which takes the functions that handle inputs and outputs
+Parses and verifies command line arguments and then calls message_loop() which takes the functions that handle inputs and outputs.

 #### handle_input

-Reads from stdin and sends Messages to the server if they are valid messages
+Reads from stdin and sends Messages to the server if they are valid messages.

 #### handle_message

-Reads and parses messages from the server and updates display and game info
+Reads and parses messages from the server and updates display and game info.

 ### Major data structures

-We do not anticipate the use of any major data structures in our design for the client
+We do not anticipate the use of any major data structures in our design for the client.

 ---